A comprehensive spatial-temporal infection model: Formulation

 A final remark relates to the practice of reporting area-wide averages (e.g. for states or countries).
 Given that almost all areas will never on average reach the minimum density required for infection (e.g. $0.1 m^{-2}$), area-wide averages over substantially heterogeneous density distributions are not very informative.
-Rather, distinguishing high-density areas (e.g. urban places, stadiums, schools, retirement homes, etc.) from low-density ones (e.g. farms, rural) is essential, with the reporting of much more fine-grained area statistics being much more informative.
-Connecting the transmission of infection between areas of different density is possible using the present formalism, which includes spatial transport and/or diffusion, and where $K$ is space-dependent, as further discussed below.
+Rather, distinguishing high-density areas (e.g. urban places, stadiums, schools, retirement homes, etc.) or events attracting high densities, from low-density ones (e.g. farms, rural) is essential.
+Such reporting of more fine-grained area statistics is much more informative.
+Connecting the transmission of infection between areas of different density is readily feasible with the present formalism, which includes spatial transport and/or diffusion, and where $K$ is space-dependent.
+These features are further discussed below.